aave/aave-v3-core/README.md

 Aave is a decentralized non-custodial liquidity markets protocol where users can participate as suppliers or borrowers.
 Suppliers provide liquidity to the market to earn a passive income, while borrowers are able to borrow in an overcollateralized (perpetually) or undercollateralized (one-block liquidity) fashion.

 ## Documentation
-See the link to the technical paper or visit the Aave Developer docss [Pending]
+See the link to the technical paper or visit the Aave Developer docs [Pending]

 - [Developer Documentation](https://docs.aave.com/developers/)